HavardNJ-Laerdal/NatsTest/README.md

 Minimal Nats test for connecting to a nats server, listening to a subscription and publishing.
 Based on react and mui.
+Requires nodejs (duh).

 To run locally:
 npm install